jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 of course, if it is a functional language like Clojure, we get even more involved with, wow, this functional part, this is the good world.
 This is the world I really want to live in, and everything else is sort of like the ick.
-You know, so I have the good world, and we want to minimize the ick.
+So I have the good world, and we want to minimize the ick.
 And we call it I/O or something like that.

 And by painting it as I/O, we almost sort of like to make it somebody else's problem.
-And like Haskell is really good at this.
-You know, it is like there a is monad and it is like: stay out!
-You know, it stays over there.
+And Haskell is really good at this.
+It is like there a is monad and it is like: stay out!
+It stays over there.
 We do not really force that, but by convention and discipline, we try to do that.

-But it is important to note that, you know, that is never been Clojure's approach to imagine that that part of your application was not important.
-I mean the whole existence of the state model is there because, you know, actual programs need to do interactions with the world.
+But it is important to note that that has never been Clojure's
+approach: to imagine that that part of your application was not important.
+I mean the whole existence of the state model is there because actual programs need to do interactions with the world.
 They need to affect the world.
 If you are not affecting the world, I do not know why you are writing software.
 So it really, really is important.

 [Time 0:04:04]